netgen/ezplatform-site-api/docs/reference/migration.rst

    use it in a custom route.

 2. use Site API's view :doc:`configuration </reference/configuration>`, available under
-   ``ngcontent_view`` key.
+   ``ng_content_views`` key.
 You need to know that eZ Platform URL alias routes still won't be handled through it at this point.
 Until you explicitly turn that on for a siteaccess or configure view fallback, you can only use it by making a subrequest to Site API's Content view controller ``ng_content::viewAction``.

 Handling eZ Platform URL alias routes through Site API's view configuration has to be enabled per